speced/bikeshed/README.md

 ------------
 **class parser.Parser([text[, ui]])**

 The Parser's constructor takes two optional arguments, text and ui.
-If present, text is a string containing the WebIDL text to parse. ui.warn() will get called with any syntax errors encountered during parsing.
+If present, text is a string containing the WebIDL text to parse. ui.warn() will get called with any syntax errors encountered during parsing (if implemented). ui.note() will get called for any legacy WebIDL that was ignored during parsing (if implemented).

 **Parser.constructs**